Dental Assistant School

-At St. Paul’s School of Nursing, we offer a Dental Assistant program to prepare you for meaningful work in the field of dental assisting.
-Located in New York City—on Staten Island—we serve the local community by providing the training you will need to land that first job at a local dental office or clinic.
+The Dental Assistant program at St. Paul’s School of Nursing, prepares you for meaningful work in the field of dental assisting.
+Conveniently located in Staten Island—we serve the local community by providing the education and training you will need to land that first job at a local dental office or clinic.

 Skilled dental assistants are in demand in a variety of settings, including private and group dental practices, mobile dental units, insurance companies, hospitals, nursing homes, dental school clinics, dental specialty practices, and public and private health facilities.
-At our Staten Island campus, you will learn the skills you need to become a compassionate, skilled healthcare professional after graduation.
+At our Staten Island campus, you will learn the skills you need to launch your career as a compassionate, skilled dental healthcare professional.

 Frequently Asked Questions